split my research time between Stockholm and Oxford. I am a research associate in algorithmic information and computational

 graph theory: contributed a solution to the challenge of network complexity (previously identified by Gell-mann and Feldman as an open problem, see paper 22).

 Emergenceof organization and structure: providing numerical evidence in favour of Levin's universal distribution and Solomonoff's program-size bias towards simplicity (see papers 12, 15, 18, 23).
+I have also proposed what I call the Busy Beaver universality conjecture, that is that all Busy Beaver Turing machines are likely Turing universal (see paper 10).

 Computational, synthetic and network biology: novel applications of information theory to genetic regulatory networks and other biological interaction networks (see papers 18, 22 and proceedings 10 and 13).